bcgov/moh-hire/packages/common/README.md

 # common

-This is a common project shared by api and web project.
+This is a common package shared by api and web.
 Shared components are mostly data models and validators.

 `Yarn` creates a link to each workspace in the root `node_modules` folder so that other workspaces can import it.